UmaRani-Github/DBMS_NEW_EVEN23-24/Ex.No.10_classification.md

-# EX.NO.12: Simulating Classification using WEKA Data mining and Analysis Tool
+# EX.NO.10: Simulating Classification using WEKA Data mining and Analysis Tool
 ## Date:
+## REGISTER NUMBER
 ## AIM:
 To perform a classification technique using WEKA tool
 ## WEKA: